hsinjungwu/notedown/README.md

 NoteDown
 ========

-A simple notepad for myself.
+A simple editor for myself.

 ##How to Use